 In the fifth question, we gave respondents the ability to tell us whatever else they wanted to share, and to sign up to have a separate interview to delve deeper into their thoughts on this topic.
-In our next blog posts we will share the results of those interviews, which were fascinating.
+We share the results of those interviews, which were fascinating, in these blog posts:

 We contacted more than 1100 CEOs through LinkedIn and by email, inviting them to take the online survey.
 We reached out to CEOs of companies of all sizes, from Fortune 500 companies to start-ups.
 Sixty nine CEOs took the survey, which was open from February through April 2017.
 The answers were anonymous, unless a CEO identified themselves as open to a follow-up interview.
 Follow-up interviews were conducted by telephone.